westfieldlabs/apivore/README.md

 This project includes and makes use of the [Swagger 2.0 schema json](http://swagger.io/v2/schema.json) (Copyright 2014 Reverb Technologies, Inc. Released under the [MIT license](http://opensource.org/licenses/MIT)) included here as `data/swagger_2.0_schema.json`

 It also includes a copy of http://json-schema.org/draft-04/schema, included as `data/draft04_schema.json`.
-These schemas are included to prevent network resource fetching and speed up validation times considerably.
+These schemata are included to prevent network resource fetching and speed up validation times considerably.

 ## Contributors